8 Tips for a Better Work-Life Balance

 Short breaks are known to help stimulate creativity and offer the brain a chance to explore new ideas and solutions without us actively thinking about the problem.

 Find a rhythm that works for you, schedule the breaks, and stick to them.
 The Pomodoro Technique, which alternates 25-minute work sessions with 5-minute breaks, is a great time-management tool that can help achieve this.
+All you need is a Pomodoro timer to get started.

 While a few minutes may not sound like much time, if you use your breaks effectively you will still experience significant benefits.
 Try switching off message alerts on your electronic devices and really take the time for yourself.